This easy recipe for mashed butternut squash is ready in just 25 minutes and produces wonderfully flavorful, creamy results.

 1. Make sure to drain the squash thoroughly after cooking it.

-2. Add dry-grated parmesan cheese.
-It's not just flavorful, it also acts as a great thickening agent.
+2. Add grated parmesan cheese.
+It's not just flavorful, it also acts as a thickening agent.

 Serving Suggestions

-This is a very versatile side dish that truly goes with anything.
+This mash is a versatile side dish that goes with anything.
 I often serve it with one of the following main dishes:

 Storing Leftovers

-The leftovers keep well in the fridge, in an airtight container, for 3-4 days.
-Simply reheat them in the microwave, covered, at 50% power.
+The leftovers can be kept in the fridge in an airtight container for 3-4 days.
+They can be reheated covered in the microwave at 50% power.

 You can also freeze the leftovers in a freezer-appropriate container for up to three months.
 When ready to defrost, place them in the fridge overnight to gently defrost them.